gctools-outilsgc/apache-solr-search/README.md

 ## Contribution

-Contributions are welcomed
+I encourage anyone who would like to use this repository

 ## Todo

-- create gitignore file
+- [] create gitignore file
-- automate configurations for different ip addresses/url
+- [] automate configurations for different ip addresses/url
-- create test scripts
+- [] create test scripts
+- [] enable CORS on Apache/or any web server (issue with reactjs retrieving data)